-Server is primarily a program that runs on a machine, providing a particular and specific service to other machines connected to the machine on which it is found.
+Server (different server types) is primarily a program that runs on a machine, providing a particular and specific service to other machines connected to the machine on which it is found.
 Generally speaking, a server is a machine with a specific set of programs that offer different types of service, which other machines (then called clients) request to do certain tasks.
 For example, a file server is a machine which keeps files, and allows clients to upload and download them from it.
 A web server is a machine that hosts web sites and allows Internet users (clients) to access these web sites.[1]
-See also taxonomy of servers.

 Client Server Networks